 September, October, and November are the months of Autumn filled with clear and crisp blue skies.
 During this time number of tourists flock to Nepal, so it is advisable to do your flight booking as well as hotel booking in advance.

 Autumn is the best season for both traveling and trekking as the climate is cool and temperate at this time.

 Daytime temperatures are pleasant.
 Temperatures in Kathmandu reach up to 23 degrees during the day and can drop down to 4 degrees in November.

 Pokhara and Chitwan are warmer with temperatures not dropping below 11 degrees and sometimes as high as 30 degrees.

 Since the temperatures are excellent neither so cold nor so hot.
 Thus, trekking in all regions of Nepal is possible during this season.
 Especially, in the Everest region, autumn seasons are considered as the main trekking seasons.

 The downside of this month is bigger crowds at most of the popular trekking trails and cultural sites.
 Accommodations prices get high and also get fill quickly.

 During this time number of tourists flock to Nepal, so it is advisable to do your flight booking as well as hotel booking in advance.

 - The Indra Jatra festival is celebrated with great joy in early September.
 The God of Rain, Lord Indra is honored during this festival.
 It’s marked by eight days of celebration throughout the streets.
 You can enjoy the masked dances and traditional music too.

-- The national’s festival Dashain are held in this season which eventually draws the highest number of tourists.
-Dashain is held in late September and extend over 15 days.
+- The national’s festival Dashain is held in this season which eventually draws the highest number of tourists.
+Dashain is held in late September and extends over 15 days.
 People offer animal sacrifices to honor the goddess Durga.